-It is really easy to succeed in mobile – at least for those who truly think mobile first.
-What do I mean with that?
+It is really easy to succeed in mobile – at least for those who truly think mobile-first.
+What do I mean by that?
 I mean to think 100 percent on the user.
 First of all, there is the main question: What could she/he need to know in this place or this situation?

 The other question can make the user's life much easier: How can the smartphone assist the user in solving her/his problem?